pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 There are some steps you have to follow:

-* 1. Create a print template that refers to the feature columns
+1. Create a print template that refers to the feature columns
-* 2. Define a featureType and refer to your new print template in your parameters.yml
+2. Define a featureType and refer to your new print template in your parameters.yml
-* 3. Call feature print from featureInfo
+3. Call feature print from featureInfo
-* 4. Or call feature print from digitizer
+4. Or call feature print from digitizer

 1. create a print template that refers to the feature columns
 ---------------------------------------------------------------

 Define textfields in your print template for every information you would like to print for the selected object.
-The textfield name has always the prefix feature. followed with name of the attribute (column) to export.
+The textfield name has always the prefix *feature.* followed with the name of the attribute (column) to export.

 .. code-block:: yaml

   feature.name for column name of table poi

-2. define a featureType and refer to your new print template in your parameters.yml
+2. define a featureType and refer to your new print template in your config.yml
 ------------------------------------------------------------------------------------

 .. code-block:: yaml

  parameters:
    featureTypes:
      feature_demo:
        connection: search_db   # Name of the database-connection from the config.yml
        table: public.poi       # Table-name in which the FeatureTypes are stored
        uniqueId: a_gid         # Column-name with the unique identifier
        geomType: point         # Geometry-type
        geomField: geom         # Column-name in which the geometry is stored
        srid: 4326              # source EPSG-code of data
        print:                  # print template to offer for feature data print
          templates:
+        templates:
+          - template: a4_portrait_official_feature_data_demo
+            label: Demo with feature information print (portrait)
-          - template: a4_landscape_with_feature_information
+          - template: a4_landscape_official_feature_data_demo
-            label: Demo with feature information print
+            label: Demo with feature information print (landscape)

 3. Call feature print from featureInfo